YishaiDredzen/AirlineDB/README.md

 To Create the tables and populate them, run the files in the following order:

+1. First, run the **enums.sql** script to create enums on local system
-1. The Schema definition: **CreateTblAirline.sql**
+2. The Schema definition: **CreateTblAirline.sql**
-2. The data for all the tables are inserted:
+3. The data for all the tables are inserted:
-   * FlightData.sql
-   * PackageData.sql
-   * CodeShareData.sql
-   * BookingData.sql
-   * TicketData.sql
-   * PassengerData.sql
+  * To be uploaded later

 Below is a screenshot of the ERD: